talmeym/regurgitator-core-xml/README.md

 	...
 ```

-this allows custom condition behaviours to have attributes besides the operand (in the example above, "true") which is always the text of the child element.
+this allows some condition behaviours to have attributes besides the operand (in the example above, "/rg:config/@id") which is always the text of the child element.

 there are 5 core condition behaviours: